wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-intro/includes/2-what-is-windows-virtual-desktop.md

 ## Licensing and Azure Reservations cost savings

+Windows Virtual Desktop is available to you at no additional cost if you have an eligible M365 license.
+Just pay for the Azure resources required.

 - Licensing:
   - Bring your eligible Windows or Microsoft 365 license to get Windows 10 Enterprise and Windows 7 Enterprise desktops and apps at no additional cost.
   - If you're an eligible Microsoft Remote Desktop Services (RDS) Client Access License (CAL) customer, Windows Server Remote Desktop Services desktops and apps are available at no additional cost.